MaxBarannikov/DocsRAG/README.md

 ### `POST /agent/ask`

 Routes the question through the LangGraph agent (query rewriting + relevance grading + conditional retry).
 Same request/response shape as `/ask`.
-Use when precision matters more than recall (see Task 6 results below).
+Use when precision matters more than recall.

 ### Cross-language support